subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/02.peeros-components/docs.md

 ---
-title: PeerOS Components
+title: Get to Know the PeerOS Components
 visible: true
 menu: PeerOS Components
 taxonomy:
     category:
         - docs
 ---

-### Get to Know the PeerOS Components

 Here are the integrated components behind the Subutai PeerOS: